ssenmosip/mosip-temp-documentation/MOSIP-Configuration-Server.md

      `   return this.msg;`<br/>

    `  } `<br/>
-In the above snippet we are using RefreshScope annotation so that the client should be able to call the refresh API /actuator/refresh, and get latest configuration if there are any changes in configuration in GIT repo and â€œconfig Server not running please checkâ€� is the default value which will be should as value for key â€œmsgâ€� if there is any problem in fetching value from MOSIP config server.<br/>
+In the above snippet we are using @RefreshScope annotation which will help the client application to get lastest configuration from config server without restarting the application (by calling the refresh API /actuator/refresh on the application endpoint) <br/>
 4. For any other configuration file such as xml/json etc. you can directly get the entire file through the following url:<br/>
-**http://{mosip-config-server URL}/{application-name}-{microservice-name} /{label} /{branch}/{filename}.(xml/json).**
+**http://{mosip-config-server URL}/{spring.cloud.config.name} /{label} /{branch}/{filename}.(xml/json).**
 <br/>
 <br/>
 ### Vert.x client: